Montgomery County Police Department: 2004–2019: Manger, downsizing, and a new headquarters

 Until 2012, the MCPD was headquartered at 2350 Research Boulevard in the county seat of Rockville.
 In 2012, the MCPD moved its headquarters from Rockville, where it had been headquartered for forty years, to the Montgomery County Public Safety Headquarters, located at 100 Edison Park Drive in Gaithersburg, Maryland, located around four miles from the former MCPD headquarters.
 The process of transferring the MCPD's headquarters to its new location took around two years at a cost of 108.5 million dollars.
 The remodeling and moving phases took an extended period of time due to the legal requirements of housing a police district station along with administrative offices in the same building.
 The MCPD shares the building with other county agencies, such as the Montgomery County Fire and Rescue Service (MCFRS) and Montgomery County Office of Homeland Security.
 The MCP's 1st District station was also consolidated into this new headquarters.
 The building which houses the headquarters, located near Lake Placid, was built in the 1960s and was originally used by the National Geographic Society, and later by General Electric (GE).
 The building was leased to the county government before a purchase date of 2014 was finalized.
 Since the building officially opened as the county public safety HQ, at least two incidents have occurred (a small explosive device was detonated, and a separate incident of an entranceway glass door being shattered).
 The county is seeking ways to improve security at the location.

 On the evening of January 30, 2014, an MCPD officer shot and killed his son at their home in Gaithersburg as the latter was stabbing the officer's wife, who later died.

 In early 2015, during the riots in Baltimore, the MCPD dispatched a Lenco BearCat to assist the Baltimorean police.

 In December 2015, an MCP officer was struck and killed in Rockville by an automobile being driven by an inebriated person.
 That officer, Noah Leotta, was working a DUI enforcement assignment at the time.
 Maryland legislature later passed Noah's Law which provides enhanced penalties for persons arrested for driving under the influence.

 2019–present: The Jones era

 In April 2019, J. Thomas Manger retired as the MCP's chief of police.
 He was succeeded by Marcus Jones a few months later.
-In 2021 the department released body camera footage showing two officers screaming at a five-year-old child in Silver Spring and threatening to attack him, and confirmed that the officers remained employed.
+On March 26, 2021 the department released January 14, 2020 body camera footage showing two officers screaming at and handcuffing a five-year-old special needs child in crisis at Silver Spring and threatening that he should be beaten, and confirmed that the officers remained employed.

+In January 2021, members of the MCPD's SERT unit were present at the U.S. Capitol during the riot there by supporters of outgoing U.S. President Donald Trump.